 When it comes to interviewing job prospects in the business realm of professional sports, managers don’t play around.
 They do, however, value ingenuity, experience and perseverance.

 At the Cleveland Browns Edge Career Development Summit, held Tuesday on The University of Findlay’s campus, more than 150 students received such valuable hiring tips that just might land them their dream job one day.
 Browns executives, including President Alec Scheiner, participated in the event.
 Organizers plan to offer the summit annually as part of The University of Findlay & Cleveland Browns Partnership for Student Success.

 Also on Tuesday, it was announced that two $10,000 scholarships are up for grabs for the Spring 2016 semester, one for a freshman and one for an upperclassman who are interested in sports business industry careers.
-More information on the Browns Scholar Award can be found here.

 At the summit, students and moderators weren’t shy about asking Browns’ staffers about interviewing and hiring practices.
 Participating with Scheiner were Matt Webb, senior director of sales and strategy; Laura Waters-Brown, coordinator of digital business; Josh Young, director of inside sales and recruiting; Cory Kinder, coordinator of game presentation and special events; and Anthony Cangelosi, manager of corporate partnership activation.
 Some of their advice is listed below.

 - Webb: “Social media presence has a huge effect.
 Once we narrow resumes down to about 200, we start going to social media pages.
 If we can find a reason to not go any further with you, that makes it easier on us.”